lifecoderua/helpdesk/README.md

 ## Technical Requirements

 - Make sure the DB uses **case sensitive collation** in order to support ticket slug lookup (`base62` is case sensitive)

+## Current State

+The main objectives done, however there are some issues listed on GitHub and would be fixed.

+First priority tasks are

+- [] Automatic tests for Ticket Updates is a must (part of the #12)
+- [] Review the Ticket Update form handling, it doesn't feel good
+- [] Add automatic tests for other features #12